superadi04/hibiki/README.md

 - Hibiki 2B (for the backbone, a bit more with the depth transformer), 16 RVQ per stream.
 - Hibiki 1B (for the backbone, a bit more with the depth transformer), 8 RVQ per stream, ideal for on device inferencde.

 Depending on the backend, the file format will vary.
 Quantized models coming up soon.
-Curreent list of models:
+Current list of models:
 - Hibiki 2B for PyTorch (bf16): [kyutai/hibiki-2b-pytorch-bf16](https://huggingface.co/kyutai/hibiki-2b-pytorch-bf16)
 - Hibiki 1B for PyTorch (bf16): [kyutai/hibiki-1b-pytorch-bf16](https://huggingface.co/kyutai/hibiki-1b-pytorch-bf16)
 - Hibiki 2B for MLX (bf16): [kyutai/hibiki-2b-mlx-bf16](https://huggingface.co/kyutai/hibiki-2b-mlx-bf16)
 - Hibiki 1B for MLX (bf16): [kyutai/hibiki-1b-mlx-bf16](https://huggingface.co/kyutai/hibiki-1b-mlx-bf16)

 All models are released under the CC-BY 4.0 license.